 If you are employed by a large healthcare facility that has coders working on multiple shifts, you may need to clear off your desk space if another medical coder will be working there on the next shift.

 Finally, if any new charts have come in at the end of the day, you may want to review and prioritize them so that you’ll be one step ahead on the next day’s work.

 The office structure will vary depending on where you work.
 If you are employed in a hospital system, you’ll likely work with other medical coders, and the billing team may be considered a separate department.
 However, if you work in a small office, you might be the only person on the team responsible for medical coding (and maybe billing, too).

 Hospital settings may seem more demanding because of the number of patients but having fellow coders to share the workload can help keep things manageable.
 In addition, being able to learn from experienced coding staff can make it easier for a new medical coder to learn the ropes.

 Smaller offices and private practices can also be a very appealing work environment, as the setting can make it easier to build relationships with other staff members and regular patients.
 You may also have an opportunity to learn other aspects of medical office work on the job, which can enhance your experience and qualifications.

 Entering the Healthcare Field

 Does a career as a medical coder sound appealing to you?
-If so, Ultimate Medical Academy can help you get started on your journey.
+If so, Ultimate Medical Academy can help you get training for your journey.
 You can start exploring our Medical Billing & Coding program.

-When you finish the quiz, you’ll have a better idea of what UMA programs might be a good fit for you.
+When you finish the quiz, you may have a better idea of what UMA programs might be a good fit for you.

 When you’re ready to get started, UMA is here to help!